 What is an LPA?

 This is a legal document whereby you appoint someone else (your attorney) to make decisions about your finances, property, money, health or welfare at some point when you might need it.
-There are two sorts of LPAs – one to cover property and finance decisions and one to cover health and welfare decisions.
+There are two sorts of LPAs – one to cover property and finance decisions (to assist with paying bills, buying and selling property and managing your bank accounts and investments) and one to cover health and welfare decisions, if you are incapable to do so yourself (including health decisions and care, and even deciding where to live).
 You can put one type in place or both – they are separate documents.

 Do I need an LPA?